SunTheCoder/lcva-ai/README.md

 # Art Emotion Recommender

-An AI-powered art recommendation system that suggests artworks based on emotions and situations using LangChain and OpenAI.
+An AI-powered web application that suggests artworks based on emotions and situations using LangChain and OpenAI.
+The system provides personalized art recommendations that resonate with your current emotional state.

 ## Overview

 This project creates an intelligent art recommendation system that:
 - Takes user input about their emotional state or situation
-- Analyzes the emotional context
+- Analyzes the emotional context using AI
 - Recommends relevant artworks from a curated collection
 - Provides explanations for why each artwork matches their current state

 ## Features

+- 🎨 AI-powered art recommendations based on emotional input
-- Natural language input processing
+- 🤖 LangChain + OpenAI for natural language processing
-- Context-aware emotional analysis
-- Personalized art recommendations
+- ⚡ Real-time recommendations with loading states
+- 🌐 Modern tech stack: Next.js + FastAPI
+- ♿ Accessibility with ARIA labels
+- 🎯 Responsive, minimalist design

+## Tech Stack

+### Frontend
+- Next.js 14 (App Router)
+- TypeScript
+- Tailwind CSS
+- Loading skeletons for better UX

+### Backend
+- FastAPI + Uvicorn
+- LangChain for AI orchestration
+- OpenAI API integration
-- Detailed explanations for each recommendation
+- Python dotenv for configuration
-- Support for both direct emotions and situational context

-## Usage

-Enter your emotional state or situation when prompted.
-For example:

-- "I'm feeling peaceful and calm"
-- "I had a stressful day at work"
-- "I'm celebrating good news"
-- "I'm feeling anxious about an upcoming presentation"

-Type 'quit' to exit the program.

 ## How It Works

-1. **Input Processing**: The system takes natural language input describing your emotional state or situation.
+1. **Input Processing**: Enter your emotional state or situation (e.g., "I'm feeling peaceful", "I had a stressful day")

 2. **Emotional Analysis**: Using LangChain and OpenAI, the system analyzes the input to identify core emotions and context.

-3. **Art Matching**: The system searches through a curated collection of artworks, each tagged with emotional attributes and descriptions.
+3. **Art Matching**: The system searches through a curated collection of artworks, each tagged with emotional attributes.

-4. **Recommendation Generation**: Based on the emotional analysis, the system recommends up to 3 artworks that either:
+4. **Recommendation Generation**: You'll receive up to 3 artworks that either:
    - Match and validate your current emotional state
    - Offer a contrasting perspective that might help shift your mood

-5. **Explanation**: For each recommendation, the system provides a detailed explanation of why the artwork was chosen and how it relates to your current state.
+5. **Explanation**: Each recommendation includes a detailed explanation of why the artwork was chosen.

 ## Art Collection